By Kathryn Matthews

 What to Do

 Start your Warren Street gallery crawl east of the riverside promenade.
-Check out provocative exhibits at Limner Gallery
+Check out provocative exhibits at Limner Gallery, the work of local artists at Carrie Haddad Gallery, and auction house pieces at Stair Galleries.

 Where to Eat